ALive-research/Slicer-Liver/README.md

 - Resections: computation of the first approximation (planar Bézier) of the resection surface which can be subsequently modified through 16 control points.
 - Liver Segments: calculation and visualization of liver vascular territories (liver segments).

-Each sections is oriented towards one part of the liver resection planning workflow but, if desired, can work independently of the other ones.
+Each section is oriented towards one part of the liver resection planning workflow but, if desired, can work independently of the other ones.
 At the end of the workflow, the distance map, resection plan and liver segments can be saved to a given output directory.

 ### Distance Map Computation